katter-ar/atd-avd-evpn-vxlan-orig/lab guide/build-hosts-labs.md

 The goal of these labs are to show how AVD eases Day 2 and beyond network operations.

-## Lab 1 - Add VLANs to EVPN VXLAN Topology
+## Lab Build Host Connectivity

-This lab will show you how simple it is to automate the configuration changes associated with adding additional VLANs and/or VRFs to your EVPN VXLAN topology.
-In a non-automated EVPN VXLAN topology, anytime a new VLAN needs to be added and extended, it has to be created on every switch, added to VXLAN, and added to the BGP configuration on the relevant devices.
-During this lab, you will modify the `dc1_fabric_services.yml` and `dc2_fabric_services.yml` vars files to add the new VLANs listed below.
+This lab will show you how to build the host connectivity in both data centers.
+Once the connectivity is established, the EVPN VXLAN Labs will build the VLANs and VRFs that the hosts will be associated to.
+During this lab, you will modify the `dc1_fabric_ports.yml` and `dc2_fabric_ports.yml` vars files to add the new VLANs listed below.

 Modify the ***fabric_services*** vars files to add the VLAN 112 for host1 connectivity: